Pharap/Formalised-Cpp-Code-Style/README.md

 They may be public, protected or private.
 Typedefs should only ever occur in the global namespace under circumstances where the benefits outweigh the costs.

+### Use of `void`

+When defining a function that takes no arguments, make sure to explicitly declare the argument list as void rather than leaving it blank.
+This is dual purpose.
+Aside from explicitly declaring one's intentions, it makes a function definition with no arguments distinct from a function being called with no arguments.
+Whilst this is rarely a confusable issue, it permits a developer the ability to know at a single glance whether they are looking at a function definition/declaration or a function being called.

 ### Casing Style

 [Back To Top](#formal-declaration-of-code-style)